Our history

 Fontenay and Saint-Cloud were created by Jules Ferry

-A century later, Jules Ferry and Ferdinand Buisson, who initiated and inspired the laws of 1881, making primary school - compulsory, secular and free, created schools to train teachers for secondary and primary schools.
+A century later, Jules Ferry and Ferdinand Buisson, who initiated and inspired the French laws of 1881 making primary school compulsory, secular and free, created schools to train teachers for secondary and primary education.

 To train professors, inspectors and school directors for primary teaching

-- 1887: the decree of January 18, 1887 transformed these schools into Écoles Normales Supérieures of primary education, free and «modern» schools, without compulsory Latin.
-The students and fellows, were recruited through an entrance exam for candidates with a brevet supérieur or a baccalauréat, having signed a ten-year contract.
+• 1887: The decree of January 18, 1887 transformed these schools into Écoles Normales Supérieures of primary education, free and «modern» schools, without compulsory Latin.
+The students and fellows were recruited through an entrance exam for candidates with a brevet supérieur or a baccalauréat, and signed a ten-year contract.

 From primary teaching to secondary and higher education and onto research

-- 1945: the decree of February 19, 1945 gives the two Écoles the label of “Écoles normales préparatoires à l'enseignement secondaire”.
-Students could prepare the CAEC, known today as the CAPES, a secondary-school teaching diploma.
+• 1945: The decree of February 19, 1945 gives the two Écoles the label of “Écoles normales préparatoires à l'enseignement secondaire”.
+Students could prepare the CAEC, known today as the CAPES, a recruitment exam to be appointed secondary school teacher.

-- 1956: In 1956, the duration of the studies went from four years and students could prepare the “agrégation".
+• 1956: In 1956, the curriculum was extended to four years and students could prepare the “agrégation".

-- The decision to set up an ENS in Lyon was formalized by the decree in 1985.
-This led to the restructuration of all the existing ENS, and the establishment of an ENS in Lyon for sciences in addition to the consolidation of disciplines in Humanities and Human Sciences on the Fontenay site, under the name of ENS de Fontenay Saint-Cloud.
+• The decision to set up an ENS in Lyon was formalized by a decree in 1985.
+This led to the restructuration of all the existing ENS, and the establishment of an ENS in Lyon for STEM in addition to the consolidation of disciplines in Humanities and Social Sciences on the Fontenay site, under the name of ENS de Fontenay Saint-Cloud.

-- In September 1987, the district of Gerland welcomed scientists to a brand-new Monod campus, right behind the Halle Tony Garnier.
-It was the first time that an École normale supérieure had been established out of the French capital.
-A selection of pioneer teacher-researchers moved from Saint-Cloud to set up in Lyon and welcomed the 1st year of graduates.
+• In September 1987, the district of Gerland welcomed scientists to the brand-new Monod campus, right behind the Halle Tony Garnier.
+For the first time, an École normale supérieure was established outside the French capital.
+A selection of pioneer faculty members moved from Saint-Cloud to set up in Lyon and welcomed the 1st class of students.

 Video: ENS in Lyon (INA archives)

-- In 2000, the Descartes campus in Lyon was established for Literature and Human and Social Sciences, at Fontenay-aux-Roses which had previously hosted the École normale supérieure Fontenay-Saint-Cloud, dedicated to Literature students.
-ENS LSH, as it is known, was created on the same site as the Bibliothèque Diderot.
+• In 2000, the Descartes campus in Lyon was established for Humanities and Social Sciences at Fontenay-aux-Roses which had previously hosted the École normale supérieure Fontenay-Saint-Cloud, dedicated to Humanities students.
+ENS LSH, as it is known, was created on the same site as the Diderot Library.

-- In 2005, the INRP, the French Institute for educational research, was set up on the Descartes site.
+• In 2005, the INRP, the French Institute for educational research, was located on the Descartes site.

-- In 2010, and then in 2011, one unique École, the École normale supérieure de Lyon, was formed, grouping together Sciences, Literature and Human & Social sciences, followed by the establishment, within ENS de Lyon, of the Institut français de l’Éducation, replacing the former INRP.
+• In 2010, and then in 2011, one unique École, the École normale supérieure de Lyon, was formed, grouping together STEM, Humanities and Social sciences, followed by the establishment, within ENS de Lyon, of the Institut français de l’Éducation, replacing the former INRP.

 Jules Ferry (1832-1893) was a French statesman and republican.

 One of his important works is the non-clerical organization of public education.
-Following the republican programme he proposed to destroy the influence of the clergy in the university and found his own system of republican schooling.
+Following the republican programme, he proposed to destroy the influence of the clergy in universities and found his own system of republican schooling.

 He reorganized the committee of public education (law of 27 February 1880), and proposed a regulation for the conferring of university degrees, which, though rejected, aroused violent polemics because the 7th article took away from the unauthorized religious orders the right to teach.